wethegit/component-library/packages/wethegit-components/README.md

 # @wethegit/components

 Set of primitive components for React.
-Unstyled.
+Minimally styled.
 Accessible.
 The goal of these component is to provide a solid base for your own components.

 ### Getting started